desimaniac/docs/my_sonarr_and_radarr_naming_preferences.md

 `Season Folder Example: Season 01`

-Padding the season numbers (e.g. `01`, `02`, etc) is preferred by the scene as this is helpful for shows with more than 10 seasons.
+Padding the season numbers (e.g. `01`, `02`, etc) is preferred by the scene.
+This also helps sort your seasons in order when you have 10+ seasons.

 #### Multi-Episode Style
 ```